-An independent risk management department has been established, and those in charge of it have complete independence through their direct subordination to the Risk Management Committee (instead of the Board of Directors according to CMA Resolution No. 124 of 2018 dated September 19, 2018) in addition to having a large amount of powers in order to carry out their duties to the fullest extent without granting them financial powers and authorities or any authorities that lead to a conflict with their supervisory role.
+An independent risk management department has been established, and those in charge of it have complete independence through their direct subordination to the Risk Management Committee in addition to having a large amount of powers in order to carry out their duties to the fullest extent without granting them financial powers and authorities or any authorities that lead to a conflict with their supervisory role.
 The Risk Management Department reviews the deals and transactions proposed to be carried out by the company with related parties, and makes appropriate recommendations regarding them to the Board of Directors.